 My grandmother applied for naturaliztion on September 12, 1942 (a few months after the internment order went into effect on the West coast); her petition was granted on December 12, 1943 and she took the oath of allegiance.
 By the time she became a citizen, Italy had surrendered, changed sides and was a US ally!

-Immigration has always been good for this country: all of us, more or less, are descendants of immigrants, even "Native" Americans, whose ancestors immigrated from Asia by land in Pleistocene times.
+He and many others made that choice and it was the right one.
+Immigration has always been good for the United States: all of us, more or less, are descendants of immigrants, even "Native" Americans, whose ancestors immigrated from Asia by land in Pleistocene times.
 After my own somewhat aggravating trip to Sicily (a rather chaotic land of lotus-eaters by American standards, but they seem to enjoy life) I remarked to my father that I thought maybe all the ones with energy and drive had, like his father left.
 He agreed, and thanked God and his father for having done so.